dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-reactjs.md

 ### Edit the BarcodeScanner component

-* In `BarcodeScannerComponent.js`, add code for initializing and destroying the library.
+* In `BarcodeScannerComponent.js`, add code for initializing the library.

 ```jsx
 import "../dbr";